L O N G B E A C H - S O U T H B A Y |

 See below or go to our Events page for the latest information on our upcoming events.
 Upcoming events

 Event Policies, Protocols & Grievance Procedures can all be viewed any time by clicking HERE or by following the path via the 'Events' tab on our website.
 For the first time in many years, LBSB CAMFT is hosting a JOB FAIR!
 It will be held on Friday, July 11th in Torrance.
-If you are offering or know of any job openings for licensed or prelicensed therapists, please contact Chris McKnight at president@lbsbcamft.org REGISTER HERE FOR OUR NEXT EVENT!
+If you are offering or know of any job openings for licensed or prelicensed therapists, please contact Chris McKnight at president@lbsbcamft.org CLICK HERE TO REGISTER FOR THIS EVENT!
+Neuropsychological Assessment of Children and Teens – Why, When, and How?

 with Lisa Hancock, Ph.D., MBA